FINASCOPE

 COURSE

 Nicolas Raulot, founder of Finascope in April 2021, is a journalist.
-He has more than fifteen years of experience in the economic and financial press.
-His articles have been published in French (La Tribune, L'Agefi), Belgian (L'Echo), Luxembourg (Paperjam) and Swiss (Le Temps) media.
+He has 20 years' experience in the economic and financial press.
+His articles have appeared in French (La Tribune, L'Agefi), Belgian (L'Echo), Luxembourg (Paperjam) and Swiss (Le Temps) media.

 His journalistic career began in France in 2000 at l'Agefi before continuing at La Tribune until 2008.
 He then moved to Luxembourg where he became editor-in-chief of Paperjam.lu.